user17359/remitly_task/README.md

-# Recrutation task for Remify
+# Recrutation task for Remitly
 Built with Golang version go1.22.2

 ## How to run